SOP-MINI/sop-site/regulamin-sop1-en.md

 ## L0

-During L0 class students solve simple programming task for which they can score up to 4 points.
+During L0 class, students solve a simple programming task, for which they can score up to 4 points.

 ## L1-L4